Mibew/docs.mibew.org/src/development/server-side-events.md

 completely replace the whole list.
 An associative array with the following items is passed to event handlers:

-* 'threads': array of threads, each item is the data related to a single thread.
+* _'threads'_: array of threads, each item is the data related to a single thread.
 See `\Mibew\RequestProcessor\UsersProcessor\apiUpdateThreads()` method for more info.